 Texas State Capitol Tour

-I’m obsessed with visiting state capitols, so I dragged our group on a Texas State Capitol Tour.
+I’m obsessed with visiting state capitols, so from our places to go in Austin list I dragged our group on a Texas State Capitol Tour.
 You are welcome to walk around, but they also offer free guided tours every 30 to 45 minutes.
 During the guided tour, we were taken to see the Senate Chamber, the House Chamber, and the underground extension where the gift shop is located.
 Neither rooms were in session, but our guide was able to share some great Texas history with our group.